How to Make a Line Chart: Visualize Trends and Changes Over Time

 Step-by-Step: Build a Line Chart

 Open line chart maker.
-You'll see a line chart with sample data.
-Click to open the properties panel and replace with your data — labels for the horizontal axis and values for each point.
+You'll see one with sample data.
+Click to open the properties panel and replace it with your own — labels for the horizontal axis and values for each point.

 To add a second line, add another data series with a contrasting color.
 Stick to 2-3 series for clarity.